hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/03-centralize-deployments/assignment.md

     Senior operations admin, Robin, shows up at your desk.

     > Last night we had trouble rebuilding the website because the deployment code is locked on Lars' laptop, and Lars is on vacation.
-Can you configure Terraform Cloud to deploy the application and centralize its dependencies?
+Can you configure HCP Terraform to deploy the application and centralize its dependencies?
 tabs:
 - title: Code Editor
   type: service